-The TE models can be viewed as quantitative data analytic devices, like Analyses of Variance or factor analyses, and as in those cases, TE models are also testable descriptive models.
+The TE models can be viewed as quantitative data analytic devices, like analysis of variance or factor analysis, and as in those cases, TE models are also testable descriptive models.
 It is often the case that investigators simply assume a statistical model, assume that asymptotic derivations apply to small samples, and hope that a test is robust with respect to violations of the model.
 But it seems preferable to examine if the analytical model provides a reasonable descriptive fit in a given context before using it to draw scientific conclusions regarding a critical property like transitivity of preference.